New entry Dec 07

 - Lastly are the items in the store for Critter Members' Books and Music, where you may directly purchase ebooks and music from which the sellers have agreed to give a percent of the sale to Critters.
 This is meant to be a win-win for everyone.
 You get good stuff to read and you help both the author and Critters.

-Simple -- I don't give out email addresses or other information to people.
-I hate spam. :)
+I'm a big fan of privacy, so our policies and terms are simple -- I don't give out email addresses or other information to third parties.
+I hate spam/etc. :)

 The following things don't happen very often, but here's the policy: